YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 ## Logic Types

-In relational programming, logic variables, say, `X` and `Y` usually occur in a list in the ways like:
+In relational programming, logic variables, say, `X` and `Y` usually occur in a list in ways like:
 - `[1;2;3]` --- No logic variable occurrence at all, the expression is absolutely concrete.
 - `[1;X;3]` --- An unknown list member.
 - `Cons (1,Y)` --- An unknown list.